NBA Rumors: Anthony Davis Could Be Sent To 76ers For Fultz, Covington, And Saric In 2019, ‘Metro USA’ Predicts

 A former first overall draft pick out of Kentucky and a frequent candidate for MVP honors, the 25-year-old Davis posted averages of 28.1 points, 11.1 rebounds, 2.3 assists, and 2.6 blocks per game for the New Orleans Pelicans in the 2017-18 season.
 While he was often mentioned in trade scenarios in the early stages of the current offseason, the Pelicans appear determined to do what they could to keep their franchise player in New Orleans.

-As quoted by Hoops Hype, Yahoo Sports‘ Chris Mannix cited his sources within the Pelicans, saying earlier this month on the Good N’ Plenty podcast that the team is “not entertaining anything seriously” at the moment and has no plans to trade Anthony Davis.
+As quoted by Hoops Hype, Yahoo Sports‘ Chris Mannix said earlier this month on the Good N’ Plenty podcast that the team is “not entertaining anything seriously” at the moment and has no plans to trade Anthony Davis.
 Per Clutch Points, Davis is on a five-year, $127 million contract with the Pelicans until the end of the 2020-21 season.